Everything you need to know about Watches & Wonders 2025 – the brands, US$600 VIP passes and more

 What’s new for the 2025 fair?

-At the moment, very little has been announced regarding what and who we can expect to see during the fair, but a big announcement has been made in regards to the running and organising of it.
-Chanel, Hermès, and the LVMH group have joined the Watches and Wonders Geneva Foundation Board, the organising body behind the fair.
-We have also come to the end of Chairman, Jean-Frédéric Dufour’s two year term.
-The Rolex CEO passes the role on to his successor Cyrille Vigneron, President and CEO of Cartier.
+The first big announcement that was made was in regards to the running and organising of it.
+It was revealed that Chanel, Hermès, and the LVMH group have joined the Watches and Wonders Geneva Foundation Board, the organising body behind the fair.
+We have also come to the end of Chairman Jean-Frédéric Dufour’s two-year term.
+The Rolex CEO passes the role on to his successor, Cyrille Vigneron, President and CEO of Cartier.

 Which brands will be at Watches and Wonders 2025?

-So far, the official list has not been released, but to give you an idea of who could be there, the list we had from last year was as follows.
-A. Lange & Söhne, Alpina, Angelus, Arnold & Son, Artya, Baume & Mercier, Beauregard, Bell & Ross, Bremont, Cartier, Chanel, Charriol, Chopard, Chronoswiss, Cyrus Genève, Czapek & Cie, Eberhard & Co, Ferdinand Berthoud, Frederique Constant, Gerald Charles, Grand Seiko, Grönefeld, H. Moser & Cie, Hautlence, Hermès, Hublot, Hysek, IWC, Jaeger-LeCoultre, Laurent Ferrier, Louis Moinet, Montblanc, Nomos Glashütte, Norqain, Oris, Panerai, Parmigiani Fleurier, Patek Philippe, Pequignet, Piaget, Raymond Weil, Ressence, Roger Dubuis, Rolex, Rudis Sylva, Speake-Marin, TAG Heuer, Trilobe, Tudor, U-Boat, Ulysse Nardin, Vacheron Constantin, Van Cleef & Arpels, Zenith.
+The official list is as follows: A. Lange & Söhne, Alpina, Angelus, Armin Strom, Arnold & Son, Artya, Baume & Mercier, Bell & Ross, Bremont, Bulgari, Cartier, Chanel, Charriol, Chopard, Christiaan van der Klaauw, Chronoswiss, Cyrus Genève, Czapek & Cie, Eberhard & Co, Ferdinand Berthoud, Frederique Constant, Genus, Gerald Charles, Grand Seiko, Grönefeld, H. Moser & Cie, Hautlence, Hermès, Hublot, Hysek, HYT, IWC, Jaeger-LeCoultre, Kross Studio, Laurent Ferrier, Louis Moinet, MeisterSinger, Montblanc, Nomos Glashütte, Norqain, Oris, Panerai, Parmigiani Fleurier, Patek Philippe, Pequignet, Piaget, Raymond Weil, Ressence, Roger Dubuis, Rolex, Rudis Sylva, Speake-Marin, TAG Heuer, Trilobe, Tudor, U-Boat, Ulysse Nardin, Vacheron Constantin, Van Cleef & Arpels, Zenith.

-And as always, we didn’t hesitate letting you know what we loved, and what we hated.
+And as always, we didn’t hesitate letting you know what we loved, and what we hated from the fair last year.

 Where is Watches and Wonders 2025?